zain60/LearnBlockchain/README.md

 In essence, Web 1.0 was static and one-way, Web 2.0 added user interaction within a centralized framework, and Web3.0 is pioneering a decentralized, trustless system where users have full control over their data and assets, with no central authority dictating the rules.

+# Overview Of How Blockchain Technology Works
+Before we dive into the nitty-gritty details, let's start with a high-level overview of how blockchain works.
+This will give you a foundation to understand the finer points.
+Once we have that covered, we'll go deeper into each component step by step